-1. COMPASS Placement Test for reading, writing skills and math must be taken.
+2. Complete appropriate Placement Testing.
 Placement into ENGL 1100 Composition I or completion of ENG 1099 Composition Workshop is required prior to enrollment in any ECDE course.
-Additionally students must place beyond 'Reading Required' on the COMPASS test.

-Please note: Students who have a conviction on their permanent public record may not qualify to work with young children.
-If you have questions regarding this please see the ECDE Practicum Coordinator.
-A list of Prohibited Offenses can be found in the Appendix of the ECDE Handbook.
+Please note: Students who have a conviction of a prohibited offense may not qualify to work with young children.
+Not all convictions disqualify a student from a position in early childhood, however, so if you have any questions, please see the ECDE Practicum Coordinator.

-1. Students must have completed the following courses with a grade of 'C' or higher:
+Prior to starting ECDE practicums, students must have a 2.0 or higher GPA (overall, non-technical, and technical) and must complete the following courses with a grade of 'C' or higher:

 - PSY 2261 Child Development